yeswecan/Playerok_rewrite/AIDocs/action_editor_state_refactoring.md

             *   Inject a `deleteAction` function (which calls `setActionsState`) via `HintContext`.
             *   Ensure the 'x' button's `onClick` handler calls `hintContext.deleteAction(node.attrs.nodeId);` (It should *not* directly modify Tiptap).
     *   **Verification:**
+        0. Test the action node selection: by pressing on the qualifier dropdown, pressing once on the name, or pressing on the node otherwise.
+Selection appears as a thin line of different color (e.g. blue against node's yellow) around the node
         1.  **Test Deletion via 'x' Button:** Load `ActionEditorTestPage`.
 Click the 'x' button on an action node (e.g., "initial").
         2. Verify Console Logs: `[handleDocumentChange] Doc changed...`, `[handleDocumentChange] Detected deleted action nodes: ...`, `[ActionEditorTestPage] Action deleted: ...`.
         3. Verify Visuals: The action node disappears from the editor.